Your students may ask you for advice about what they want to do after they’ve taken A level Further Mathematics.

 In our WHY MATHS video collection, you can hear directly from young people about their experiences studying Post 16 maths and where it has taken them.
 The videos are specifically designed to showcase the relevance and practical applications of maths.

-Particularly suitable for Core Maths students are the videos: Where can maths take you?
-Why an apprenticeship? and I can’t do it!
+Particularly suitable for A level Further Maths students are the videos: Where can maths take you? and Why an apprenticeship?

 Support with university applications